microsoft/pxt-arcade/docs/tutorials/lyla-jr.md

 **Add a timer!**

+---

 ![Grab the timer block](/static/tutorials/lyla/timer.gif "The timer will count down from 45 to 0." )

+---

 How many snacks can you catch before time runs out?

-If its too hard, add more seconds to the timer.
+If the game is too hard, add more seconds to the timer.
 If it's too easy, try taking time away.